Chiltern Main Line

-Since the privatisation of British Rail in the 1990s, the main operator has been Chiltern Railways, who have continued to develop the route and services.
+Since the privatisation of British Rail in the 1990s, the main operator has been Chiltern Railways, which has continued to develop the route and services.
 In the early 2010s, the line underwent a major upgrade which saw much of the line cleared for 100 mph (160 km/h) running, resulting in significant reductions in journey times from 2013.
 The line is not electrified, although electrification is an aspiration.

 The line forms part of the suburban rail networks in both cities.
-The majority of towns towards the London end of the route are prosperous suburbs or commuter-belt towns, such as Ruislip, Gerrards Cross and Beaconsfield.
-These have a journey time of 30 minutes or less to London Marylebone.
-In the West Midlands it is one of the Snow Hill Lines.
+The majority of towns towards the London end of the route are prosperous suburbs or commuter-belt towns, such as Ruislip, Gerrards Cross and Beaconsfield; these have a journey time of 30 minutes or less to London Marylebone.
+In the West Midlands, it is one of the Snow Hill Lines.
 Commuter trains operated by West Midlands Trains run between Birmingham Snow Hill, Solihull and Leamington Spa, also to Stratford-upon-Avon.